tomsaleeba/suntimes-service/README.md

     virtualenv --no-site-packages -p python2.7 . # create a virtualenv
     . bin/activate
-    pip install -r requirements.txt # install the requirements
+    pip install -r requirements.txt # install the requirements npm install -g serverless # install the serverless framework yarn # to install extra serverless components, see yarnpkg.com for how to get yarn

 ## Deploying the service